mgastner/cartogram-cpp/README.md

 ./cartogram your-geojson-file.geojson -v your-csv-file.csv`
 ```

-- The first positional argument's input is a GeoJSON or JSON file, in the standard GeoJSON format.
+- The first argument's input is a GeoJSON or JSON file, in the standard GeoJSON format.
 - The `-v` flag accepts a `.csv` file with data about target areas.

 *Note: use the `-h` flag to display more options*